elixir-europe/BioHackathon-projects-2019/projects/15/README.md

 **Project Number:** 15

-## Orphanet DEV environnement links (not public, need VPN)
+## Orphanet DEV environment links (not public, need VPN)
-Nb: JSON-LD is displayed in the page to show it (=> will be put into script)
+Nb: JSON-LD is displayed in the page to show it (=> will be put into script tags obviously)

 Nb: real implementation will need a new constructor within the framework engine (to optimize integration)

-Nb: it works (=> possible to search different drugs, tradename, genes...)
+Nb: it works (=> possible to search different drugs, tradename, genes, diseases...)

 Tradename example (http://dev.orpha.net/hanauer/consor4.01/www/cgi-bin/Drugs_Search.php?lng=EN&data_id=2583&Substance=VINCERINONE&Typ=Med&title=VINCERINONE&data_type=Product)